haoqichen20/phuego/README.md

             remove_zip_file=True)
 ```

-After downloading, perform a test run with the phuego test dataset, to familirize with the input data and output results.
+### 2. Performing a test/mock run with the phuego test dataset.

 ```python
 ```

+### 3. Running your own protein list.
 To run phuego on a single dataset, use the following code by changing the settings.
 Network propagation (using random walk with restart algorithm, rwr) is the most time consuming step of phuego.
 Therefore, when this step is finished, phuego stored the results in res_folder.
 User can set | use_existing_rwr = True | to reuse the network propagation results, and explore different settings of kde_cutoff or fisher genesets.

 Note that for each damping factor, phuego would run a separate network propagation process.